 If the felony conviction was for a non-violent offense, and the person is no longer under any correctional supervision, and he has paid all his fines and fees, then he is eligible for Virginia’s Automatic Rights Restoration.

 If all the foregoing criteria are met, and the felony conviction was in Virginia, then the process of restoring one’s civil rights is straight forward.
 To check on the restoration of your civil rights, simply go to https://www.restore.virginia.gov.
 It typically takes between one and three months to have your civil rights restored.

 If you were convicted of a violent felony, then you still may be able to get your civil rights restored.
 However, it is a much longer process.

-There are a few situations where a Virginian can not have his gun rights restored through this process.
-If you have been convicted of a felony in a federal court or from another State, then this process will not work for you.
+There are a few situations where a Virginian is not eligible for gun rights restoration through this process.
+If you have been convicted of a felony in a federal court or from another state, then this process will not work for you.
 If you have been convicted of a domestic violence misdemeanor, then this process will also not work for you.